Ask me anything. 🐟

 About Me: American aquatic scientist preaching about the positive side of parasites.

 I was born and raised in Orlando, Florida 🇺🇸.
 I got hooked on aquatic ecology (studying lakes, rivers, and the oceans) during secondary school and then was infected by a true love for parasites during my studies at University.

 I am a scuba diving instructor, I love to cycle and hike, and I LOVE roller coasters.
 I also grow my own pineapples, occasionally dog sled, and take care of exotic pets, like geckos.
 I love Irish Rugby, American football, and I’m trying to learn the rules of hurling (it’s so complicated!).

-I study parasites that control the behaviour of their hosts.
+My Work: I study parasites that control the behaviour of their hosts.

 My research focuses on the knock-on effects of parasites in their ecosystems.
 Most people think parasites are bad, and they can be, but they also do a lot of things to keep nature working!
 I study parasites that hijack their hosts’ brains to increase their own health and keep their own life cycle going.
 These parasites have huge impacts in their environments and can actually help stabilize their ecosystems, keeping them running even when disturbances happen.
 I run experiments in lakes and rivers to see how these parasites work and what hosts do in their environments when they have parasites.
 I also check to see how these relationships work when the environment gets hotter.

 I work in the field, in the lab, and on the computer to check what our results mean.
 You can watch me explain my research here: